AI-nergy/aiecommon/docs/DEVELOPMENT - Working On A Task.md

 ### 4.2.
 In the **project repo**:

-- change rev for aiecommon in `pyproyect.toml` to the new version (e.g. 0.1.9.9):
+- change rev for aiecommon in `pyproyect.toml` (located in aienergy-main) to the new version (e.g. 0.1.9.9):
     ```python
     aiecommon = {git = "https://github.com/AI-nergy/aiecommon.git", rev = "0.1.9.9", develop = true}
     ```